React Component Life Cycle

 Updating

-Updating phase triggers if any changes happens like changes in state or props.
-There are some methods in updating phase:
+Updating phase triggers if any changes happen like changes in state or props.
+There are some methods in the updating phase:

-static getDerivedStateFromProps() and render() methods will be same as we discussed in mounting phase.
+static getDerivedStateFromProps() and render() methods will be the same as we discussed in the mounting phase.

 shouldComponentUpdate()